 D.A. investigators Grant Cooper and Tony Joyce would later testify about their stake out operation on Sasso using a high powered telescope and a dictograph “bug” hidden in the icebox of his lodgings as 611 N. Bunker Hill.
 They observed various “public officials and politicians” visiting Sasso at the establishment.
 The most frequent visitors were George Contreras and Samuel Rummel.

 Contreras had himself been a D.A. investigator in the early 1920s.
 During Prohibition he had headed the D.A.’s “booze squad” under Fitts’ predecessor Asa Keyes.
-He’d then become a sheriff’s deputy and until recently had been head of the vice squad there.
-He was stripped of that assignment, however, in the wake of a county jail scandal involving Bugsy Siegel.
-Siegel was in custody in the jail facing a murder charge in the Big Greenie case when the Los Angeles Examiner got a tip that he was being allowed special privileges, including in and out privileges.
-Curiously, Albert Marco had been involved in a similar scandal involving jaunts during his incarceration in the same jail back in 1928.
-Contreras was removed as head of Vice by Sheriff Eugene “Gene” Biscailuz in December 1940 and put in charge of the anti-subversive detail.
+He then joined the sheriff’s office and had served as head of the vice squad since 1933.
+He was stripped of that assignment, however, in December 1940, part of a larger “shake up” by Sheriff Biscailuz in the wake of a scandal involving Bugsy Siegel.
+Siegel was in custody in the county jail facing a murder charge in the Big Greenie case when by chance it became publicly known that he was being allowed special privileges, including in and out privileges.
+(Curiously, Albert Marco had been involved in a similar scandal involving jaunts during his incarceration in the same jail back in 1928).
+Contreras was put in charge of the anti-subversive detail.

 Sam Rummel was an attorney whose gangster clientele included Mickey Cohen and Tony Cornero- and Joseph Di Marzo.